Tancredo Neves

 Tancredo de Almeida Neves (/pt/) (4 March 1910 – 21 April 1985) was a Brazilian politician, lawyer, and entrepreneur.
 He served as Minister of Justice and Internal Affairs from 1953 to 1954, President of the Council of Ministers from 1961 to 1962, Minister of Finance in 1962, and as Governor of Minas Gerais from 1983 to 1984.
-He was elected President of the Republic in 1985, but died before taking office.
+He was elected President of the Republic in 1985, but died before he had the chance to take office; the vice-president-elect, José Sarney, took office as president in his place.

 He began his political career with the Progressistas (PP) of Minas Gerais, for whom he served as city councilman of São João del Rei from 1935 to 1937.
 He received the majority of votes and became President of the Municipal Legislature.
 He was elected state representative (1947–1950) and congressman (1951–1953) as a member of the Social Democratic Party (PSD).
 He took office in June 1953, acting as Minister of Justice and Internal Affairs until the suicide of President Getúlio Vargas.

 In 1954 Neves was elected congressman and served for one year.
 From 1956 to 1958 he was director of Banco de Crédito Real de Minas Gerais and President of Carteira de Redescontos of Banco do Brasil from 1956 to 1958.
 From 1958 to 1960 he headed the Department of Finance of Minas Gerais.
 Neves was nominated President of the Council of Ministers after President Jânio Quadros resigned and the introduction of the Parliamentary Regime in 1961 and was re-elected congressman in 1963.